sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 - working with `HttpClient` calls in tests,
 - ...

-> `HttpContext` an object which encapsulates all HTTP-specific information about an individual HTTP request: a container for a single request.
+> `HttpContext` is an object that encapsulates all HTTP-specific information about an individual HTTP request: a container for a single request.

 Common information in `HttpContext`: